 The Federal payments for the 340,000 acre-feet of flood control storage space in the New Don Pedro Reservoir, as provided for under Article 3b of the Federal Contract, shall be made to City.
-Any payments by the State or Federal Government for acquiring lands or interests in lands or for the demolition, abandonment, relocation, or removal of buildings, and other structures, shall be made to Districts.
-Any payment by the State or Federal Government for recreation and fish and wildlife benefits shall be credited to the parties in the same percentage utilized for common construction costs under Article 10c2 hereof; provided, however, that the use of any money disbursed by the State of California to Districts pursuant to the portions of the Davis-Grunsky Act which provide for grants to public agencies shall be subject to the provisions of the grant contract to be executed between Districts and the State of California under that Act which regulates the use of the grant money.
-Any other Federal or State payments which regulates the use of the grant money.
+Any payments by the State or Federal Government for acquiring lands or interests in lands, or for the demolition, abandonment, relocation, or removal of buildings, and other structures, shall be made to Districts.
+Any payment by the State or Federal Government for recreation and fish and wildlife benefits shall be credited to the parties in the same percentages utilized for common construction costs under Article 10c2 hereof; provided, however, that the use of any money disbursed by the State of California to Districts pursuant to the portions of the Davis-Grunsky Act which provide for grants to public agencies shall be subject to the provisions of the grant contract to be executed between Districts and the State of California under that Act which regulates the use of the grant money.
 Any other Federal or State payments which may be made available for the New Don Pedro Project shall be allocated to Districts and City by supplemental agreement when and if they become available.